yunojuno/django-zapier-trigger/README.md

 * `STRICT_MODE`

-If True this will check that incoming requests come from Zapier.
-Defaults to `not DEBUG` - so it's on in production, and off in local development.

-* `HOOK_URL_KEY`

 The JSON key used to extract the Zapier subscription URL endpoint in the body of the `POST` request - defaults to `hookUrl`.

 * `TRIGGERS`